karser/KarserRecaptcha3Bundle/README.md

     score_threshold: 0.5
 ```

-Add your site key and secret to your .env.local file:
+Add your site key and secret to your .env file:
 ```
 ###> karser/recaptcha3-bundle ###
 RECAPTCHA3_KEY=my_site_key